MJKWoolnough/javascript/scope/README.md

 type BindingType uint8
 ```

-BindingType indicates where the binding came from
+BindingType indicates where the binding came from.

 ```go
 const (